igorbrigadir/twitter-advanced-search/README.md

 Private accounts are not included in the search index, and their tweets do no appear in results.
 Locked and suspended accounts are also hidden from results.
 There are other situations where tweets may not appear: [anti-spam measures](https://help.twitter.com/en/rules-and-policies/enforcement-options), or tweets simply have not been indexed due to server issues.

+Twitter is using some words as signal words.
+E.g. when you search for “photo”, Twitter assumes you’re looking for Tweets with attached photos.
+If you want to search for Tweets which literally contain the word “photo”, you have to wrap it in double quotes `"photo"`.

 ## Building Queries:

 Any "`filter:type`" can also be negated using the "`-`" symbol. `exclude:links` is the same as `-filter:links`